nivb000/spozam/README.md

 <h1 align="center">Spozam (Spotify Clone)</h1>

-<h3>Spozam is an spotify clone app that work with Shazam Core API</h3>
+<h3>Spozam is an Spotify clone app that work with Shazam Core API</h3>
 <h4>Project is live <a href="">here</a></h4>

 <h3>Tech Stack</h3>